ritterim/platform-ui/src/assets/stylesheets/sass/homepage.md

 ## Overview

-A summary of how we've decided to write/structure BEM
+A summary of how we've decided to write/structure BEM.

 ### Font Awesome pro